 How to Install the Matador Garage Door Insulation Kit

 As I mentioned, the Matador insulation kit comes in pre-cut foam sections to easily fit your individual door size.

-The first step is to measure out the height of your garage door sections so you know where to cut.
+The first step is to measure the height of your garage door sections, so you know where to cut.

-From there, I measured to the bottom edge of the bare metal piece at the top of the panel.
+From there, I measured until the bottom edge of the bare metal piece at the top of the panel.

-Once you’re sure about the clearance and you’ve got everything measured, it’s time to start cutting.
+Once you’re sure about the clearance and have everything measured correctly, it’s time to start cutting.

-You’ll want a good extending blade knife, which costs between $3 and $5 at any hardware store.
-I used the same knife that I used to cut my Kaizen foam for my tool drawers.
+You’ll want a sharp extending blade knife, which costs between $3 and $5 at any hardware store.
+I used the same knife to cut my Kaizen foam inserts for my tool drawers.